samsonradu/console-subscriber/README.md

 # Consolify

-A drop-in tool to capture console output.
+A drop-in tool to subscribe to the console output.
 Useful for debugging scripts on a device where the console is not accessible like mobile device browsers.

 ## Usage

 <pre>
 /**
- * Subscribe to console output
+ * Function to call on console output
- * WARNING: calling console functions inside a callback would lead to an infinite recursion *
+ * WARNING: calling console.log inside the callback would lead to an infinite recursion *
  * @param string $category info|warn|error
  * @param array $args